Hussam448/ZTE/README.md

-# TMX
+# ZTE
-Script Hacking By PythoN
+Script Hacking By MASTER